-A guide to problems, costs, maintenance and repair for your 1996 Nissan Maxima
+A guide to repairs, service, and maintenance costs for your 1996 Nissan Maxima

 The Check Engine Light may illuminate indicating a primary ignition signal fault.
 Many times the cause is an ignition coil(s) that has failed.
 The problem in the coil causes the spark energy to feedback through the wiring harness into the other coils.
 If this is not repaired, it can damage the other coils (blistering on the coils may be seen).

 If the power steering pump develops leaks, it can drip onto the lower control arm bushing causing the bushing to deteriorate.
 A knocking noise will be heard when driving over bumps and it may become more difficult to control the vehicle.

 The ground inside mass air flow (MAF) sensor can corrode and possibly cause drivability problems.
 The corrosion is enough to affect the sensor data but not enough to create a trouble code.
 Diagnosing this can be difficult because it won't always illuminate the Check Engine Light.

 1996 Nissan Maxima QuestionsWhere can i find a replacement electrical connector for evap vent solenoid?
 (2 answers)

 Have a broken wire right at connector so can't splice.

 Evidence of oil blowback, not noticed for quite awhile.
 Suspected oil leak, both valve cover gaskets.
 Repair shop advised to keep checking oil dipstick, adding oil, until I can afford repair.

 Is this sufficient for the time being, to prevent total engine fail.
 Also, what else might be found when...

 I've looked n looked no coolant spots in the driveway n no signs on the engine but the car looses a gallon of coolant every few days has anyone had this problem